-Mutual of Omaha is a trusted insurance company that has been working in the insurance community since 1909.
-They begin with life insurance and financial products and are now a solid company providing health insurance to Medicare beneficiaries.
+Mutual of Omaha is a trusted insurance company working in the insurance community since 1909.
+They begin with life insurance and financial products and are now a reliable company providing health insurance to Medicare beneficiaries.

 They are well known for sponsoring the show “Wild Kingdom.”
-Mutual of Omaha helped pilot the Medicare Supplement program and is still one of the top insurance companies in regard to Medigap plans.
+Mutual of Omaha helped pilot the Medicare Supplement program and is still one of the top insurance companies regarding Medigap plans.

 They have offered Medicare Supplement plans since they began in 1992.
 In addition to its Medicare Supplement offerings, they also sponsor Part D plans nationwide and have Medicare Advantage plans in select states.

 Mutual of Omaha has a variety of subsidiaries that they operate.
-Some of their subsidiaries include United World, Omaha Insurance Company, and United of Omaha.
+Some subsidiaries include United World, Omaha Insurance Company, and United of Omaha.

 Today we’ll discuss Mutal of Omaha Medicare Supplement plans, followed by some information on their Medicare Advantage plans.
-Next, we’ll talk about the Mutual of Omaha Medicare prescription drug plans.
+Next, we’ll discuss the Mutual of Omaha Medicare prescription drug plans.

-As mentioned above Mutual of Omaha helped pilot the Medicare Supplement program.
+As mentioned above, Mutual of Omaha helped pilot the Medicare Supplement program.
 They have had great success with their Medigap business.
-They continue to remain one of the biggest and most trusted names in regard to Medicare Supplement providers.
+They continue to remain one of the biggest and most trusted names regarding Medicare Supplement providers.

 One of the great things about Medicare Supplement insurance policies is that you have the freedom to see any providers nationwide.
 And they don’t require referrals, which makes it easy to use and has fewer hoops to jump through.
 Medigap plans significantly lower your out-of-pocket costs.